 Knead with a dough hook (or by hand) until the dough is smooth, soft and elastic.
 About 7 minutes.

 Oil lightly and allow to rise, covered, for 1 hour.

 Meanwhile make the filling by finely dicing the Baladi cheese (or grate it if you prefer).

 Add to it the parsley, black sesame, dried mint flakes, and oil if using.
 Set aside.

 Split the dough into 12 equal segments.
 Roll into a ball and flatten slightly.

-Place a heaping teaspoon of the cheese mixture in the centre and pinch dough together to form a ball.
+Place a heaping tablespoon of the cheese mixture in the centre and pinch dough together to form a ball.
 Roll between your palms to smooth out the surface.
 Repeat for remaining dough.